Pandaqi/Pandaqi-Studio/pandaqi-studio/content/the-domino-diaries/place/domino-dynasty/rules/_index.md

 ### Report

-{{<  rules-image-sidebar src="gameplay_report.webp" alt="Example of the REPORT step of a round: check if missions fulfilled, handle reward/penalty." >}}
+{{< rules/rules-image-sidebar src="gameplay_report.webp" alt="Example of the REPORT step of a round: check if missions fulfilled, handle reward/penalty." >}}

 Take turns in the order of the **role numbers**.
 (Low to high; every role has a unique number.)